cbarber1984/taskmaster-pro/README.md

 - Create responsive layouts using Bootstrap's grid system.
 - Use the UI components Bootstrap provides us.
 - Leverage Bootstrap's utility classes to avoid creating unnecessary custom CSS.
+- Incorporate additional CDN links into a project.
+- Skim new documentation to quickly learn about new tools.
+- Use jQuery extensions to enable draggable elements.